By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Pros: Easy to understand for new Computer Science student undergraduates to understand, who are likely to be the new incoming developers of our project.

 Cons: Logic is duplicated twice.
-For example, when a new command is executed, we must remember to update both HistoryManager
+For example, when a new command is executed, we must remember to update both HistoryManager and UndoRedoStack.

-Alternative 2: Use HistoryManager
+Alternative 2: Use HistoryManager for undo/redo

 Pros: We do not need to maintain a separate stack, and just reuse what is already in the codebase.

 Cons: Requires dealing with commands that have already been undone: We must remember to skip these commands.
-Violates Single Responsibility Principle and Separation of Concerns as HistoryManager
+Violates Single Responsibility Principle and Separation of Concerns as HistoryManager now needs to do two different things.

 3.2.
 Bookmark & Clear Bookmark mechanism

-is tag manipulation in the model component.
+The underlying implementation of Bookmark and Clear Bookmark is tag manipulation in the model component.

-Two methods were added to Model
+Two methods were added to Model interface to support this feature (addTag and removeAllTags).

-as shown in Figure 2.3.2 , which allows Undo/Redo by the user.
+Both Bookmark and Clear Bookmark extends from UndoableCommand as shown in Figure 2.3.2 , which allows Undo/Redo by the user.

-is an index based command like (delete
+Also, Bookmark is an index based command like (delete or edit)

 The following are the sequence diagrams each command

-bookmark
+bookmark command

 Bookmarking a place which is already bookmarked will throw DuplicateTagException since addTag can